Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 9 - Week of 10/26/2023

+### _Reflections_

+This past week has been marked by exciting advancements and confronting new obstacles.
+At the beginning of the week, we were lucky to have Peter Bingesser, the founder of ZeroWidth, join us for a class discussion.
+Peter demonstrated the ins and outs of the software, imparting invaluable advice and ideas directly from the source of ZeroWidth.
+The conversation opened new dimensions of possibilities with LLMs and inspired me to push the limits with my own digital twin project.

+Subsequently, with an invigorated enthusiasm and a fresh understanding, I dove headfirst into exploring ZeroWidth.
+Like a child with a new toy, I was not afraid to push buttons, turn every knob, and test how instructions and functions interact within the software.
+This phase of exploration was a lot like my initial foray into Rhino/Grasshopper - initially overwhelmed but doggedly curious.
+It's through these processes of playful interaction that I find I learn the most, establishing a solid baseline of knowledge upon which I can build more complex understanding.

+Taking my exploration a step further, I started uploading instructions relating to Project 3, keen to see how the model would react and learn.
+I found it intriguing to see how my instructions were interpreted and how this fed into the evolving personality of the model.

+Following this, I started uploading my previous weekly journal entries.
+Initially, I was merely copying and pasting the entries in their entirety.
+Things seemed to run smoothly until around the fifth week, where I was greeted by an unnerving error - I had maxed out the entire context window.

+Efforts to rectify this were multifold.
+I juggled with token amounts, experimented with employing varying LLMs and flirted with the concept of temperature.
+Despite my attempts, the issue remained stubbornly present, forcing me to reconsider my strategies.

+A lightbulb moment led me to a simpler solution.
+By simply condensing the number of tokens in each instruction, the problem was resolved.
+Still, as with every solution, a new challenge surfaces: maintaining the same level of detail and capturing the essence of the entries in a significantly reduced word count.

+For the next phase, the task at hand lies in ensuring this concise storytelling does not compromise the information about myself that ventures beyond academics as striving for a level 3: expert entails.
+It's a balancing act and one that I am curious to see unfold.

+### _Speculations_
+The error of maxing out the context window led me to ponder on the future limitations of evolving AI technology.
+As these models become more sophisticated and the potential for their utilization expands, will there be a demand for expanded context windows

 ### Report 8 - Week of 10/19/2023

 ### _Reflections_